joanms/unicorn-attractor/README.md

 5. Click on the upvote button for a bug already upvoted by the currently logged in user.
 6. Ensure that a message displays saying 'You have already upvoted this bug'.

-#### Viewing bug details
+#### Viewing feature details
-1. Click on the title of a bug on the page listing reported bugs.
+1. Click on the "More Details" button of a feature on the page listing reported bugs.
-2. Ensure that a page showing the details of that bug appears.
+2. Ensure that a page showing the details of that feature appears.
-3. Ensure that all comments made about that bug, and only that bug, appear at the bottom of the page.
+3. Ensure that all comments made about that feature, and only that feature, appear at the bottom of the page.

+#### Upvoting Features
+1. Enter a quantity of upvotes to purchase in the field provided and click on "Upvote".
+2. Ensure that a page showing the cart appears.
+3. Change the quantity of upvotes in the field provided and click "Update".
+4. Ensure that the quantity is updated.
+5. Click on "Checkout".
+6. Ensure that a payment details form appears.
+7. Fill in the form with fake details and click "Submit Payment".
+8. Ensure that the payment is successful.
+9. Ensure that the number of upvotes and amount paid for that feature are updated in the database.
+10. Ensure that an upvote object with the details of the user, feature and amount paid is created in the database.

 ## Credits